 Meaning: It refers to a function that people before you believe.
 You know what your customers believe and how they see the world, and you want to frame that view more appropriately so that what they see becomes clearer to them.

 - Meaning is a function of belief.
-Your audience have certain beliefs and they perceive your message in a certain way.
-Meaning is based on that context and it needs to be clear enough to help your prospect turn into valuable customer.
+Your audience has certain beliefs and they perceive your message in a certain way.
+Meaning is based on that context and it needs to be clear enough to help your audience turn into valuable customers.

-By the term “tangible” we mean real benefits that your prospect can authenticate.
+By the term “tangible” we mean real benefits that your client can authenticate.
 They are easy to imagine and he feels connected to the idea.

-For example, if an advertisement says, “How many or YOUR cell batteries equal HULK Battery?” then shows exactly how long Hulk battery lasts, wouldn’t you give it a second thought?
+For example, if an advertisement says, “How many of YOUR cell batteries equal HULK Battery?”, then shows exactly how long Hulk battery lasts, wouldn’t you give it a second thought?
 Well, most people would, as cell batteries are easy-to-buy and you can actually do the test yourself.

 When you’re persuading, your message should move your reader emotionally before it gets to the brain.
 Why?

-We all know that when we feel emotionally attached to something, even in our subconscious, we tend to find logical reasons to attach to it.
-On the other hand, if we’re not emotionally moved by something, we tend to deny all the logical reasons no matter how powerful they are.
+We all know that when we feel emotionally attached to something, even in our subconscious, we tend to find logical reasons attached to it.
+On the other hand, if we’re not emotionally moved by something, we tend to deny all logical reason, no matter how powerful they are.